endurodave/IntegrationTestFramework/README.md

 The integration tests are contained within `Logger_IT.cc`.
 All tests follow a similar pattern:

 1. **Setup** - perform setup actions such as register for a callback, clear result data, or invoke the test function.
-2. **Wait** - wait for the subsystem to respond with test results, typically during a callback.
+2. **Wait** - wait for the subsystem to respond with test results, either synchronously or asynchronously during a callback.
 3. **Check** - check the test results for success or failure.
 3. **Cleanup** - cleanup the test such as unregister for callbacks.